oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/GetBlock.md

 This code defines a case class called `GetBlock` which is used in the Oxyg3nium project's API model.
 The `GetBlock` case class takes in a single parameter, `hash`, which is of type `BlockHash`.

-`BlockHash` is a type defined in the `org.alephium.protocol.model` package, which is likely used to represent the hash of a block in the Oxyg3nium blockchain.
+`BlockHash` is a type defined in the `org.oxyg3nium.protocol.model` package, which is likely used to represent the hash of a block in the Oxyg3nium blockchain.

 The purpose of this code is to provide a standardized way for clients of the Oxyg3nium API to request a specific block by its hash.
 By defining a case class with a single parameter, the API can easily accept requests for a specific block by simply taking in a `GetBlock` object with the desired hash.